natyavidhan/wfc/README.md

 - run main.py: `python main.py`
 - the image is exported as output.png in the same folder

+## extra
+- press r to restart the simulation

 # How?
 In auto-color detection, with the help of Pillow, the program gets 3 points from each side of a particular tile, then stores them as side value instead of pre-defining it